Ley789/SimpleRayTracer/Thesis/thesis.md

 diffuse coefficient, $r$ is the rough coefficient of the objects material property, $\vec{c}$ the color of the light,
 $\vec{l_d}$ is the normalized vector $\vec{d} = \vec{l_p} - \vec{p}$ and $\vec{v}$
-is the negated direction of the ray that intersected the object.
+is the negated normalized direction of the ray that intersected the object.

 ### Multiple lights and final results